-CJ420 CJ Assessment and Case Management 3 credits DA: L2 C
+CJ420 CJ Assessment and Case Management

-Application of Case Management theory and methods.
+Application of Case Management theory and meth-

+ods.
 Includes Objective Classification Systems, The 12 Core Functions, and Security Awareness: Collaborative Approaches with Custody Staff.

 CJ430 CJ Intervention Strategies

 An in depth review of criminal justice intervention strategies which focus on the management of the resistant client.
 Areas covered shall include Chronic Disciplinary Units, Administrative Segregation Units, Protective Custody and Mental Health in corrections.
 A review of risk factor analysis as a baseline for measuring ongoing behaviors.